Solo5/solo5-ci/README.md

 This repository contains the build recipes / instructions for the [surf-build](https://github.com/surf-build/surf) CI used for Solo5.

+**THIS DOCUMENT IS OUT OF DATE**

+The `x86_64-Debian9-gcc630` builder is now running full end-to-end tests using nested virtualization on KVM, with new CI infrastructure based on surf-build and [vm](https://github.com/roburio/vm).
+This repository will be updated to document the new setup in due course.

 | Builder name              | Recipe | Contact |
 | ------------              | ------ | ------- |
 | aarch64-Debian9-gcc630    | [Dockerfile](aarch64-Debian9-gcc630/Dockerfile) | @mato |